 “New Kadjar makes progress in all areas.
 While respecting traditional SUV design codes, it has a more attractive, stylish look, with dynamic contemporary lines,” says Renault.
 Makes progress in all areas?
 This sounds a little like a school report written by your French teacher.

 Mercedes-Benz is waging war on being uncomfortable, with a car that delivers “extraordinary” ride comfort.
 The new GLE features optional active air suspension that can scan the road ahead to counteract bumps before they are reached.
 A seven-seat option is a GLE first, but if you can live without the extra seats you’ll enjoy a boot that stretches from 825 litres to over 2,000 litres.

 With the Jaguar I-Pace hitting the road and the Mercedes EQC poised to make its debut in Paris, Audi is in danger of being left behind in the electric SUV race.
-The brand’s first fully electric SUV has gone into production in Brussels, ahead of its world premiere in San Francisco on September 17.
-By the time it reaches Paris, we’ll know more about Audi’s E-tron SUV.
+The E-tron is the firm’s first all-electric series production model and will offer a driving range of at least 248 miles.
+It made its world debut in San Francisco ahead of its European debut in Paris.

 “The new Mercedes-Benz B-Class puts the emphasis on the sports part of Sports Tourer,” says Mercedes, with the new car featuring a sharper exterior, along with greater agility and more comfort than before.
 With safety functions carried over from the S-Class, the new B-Class should be one of the safest cars in its class.

 It promises to be a busy show for the German giant.
 Naturally, we’ll be there to bring you all the latest news and gossip, straight from the show floor.

 - New 2019 Mercedes-Benz GLE boasts ‘extraordinary’ comfort